on this page

 We’ll convert the amounts in the maintenance liability into Australian dollars.

-The paying parent then has to pay us.
-If they don’t, we have a range of options to collect overdue payments.
+The paying parent or person then has to pay us.
+If they don’t, we have options to collect overdue payments.
 Read more about paying child support when you live outside Australia.

-We’ll send the payments we collect to the receiving parent or maintenance authority.
+We’ll send the payments we collect to the receiving parent, person or maintenance authority.
 Read more about receiving child support when you live outside Australia.

 How to change a maintenance liability